yop-dev/ai-resume-critic/README.md

   Accepts a base64 PDF, extracts text using `pdf-parse`.

 - `POST /api/analyze`
-  Sends resume text to Ollama Mistral for analysis and returns feedback.
+  Sends resume text to Groq's LLaMA-3-8B model for analysis and returns feedback.

 - `POST /api/generate-cover-letter`
-  Generates a personalized cover letter based on the resume and job description.
+  Generates a personalized cover letter based on the resume and job description using Groq's LLaMA-3-8B model.

 ## Customization